kyrieerrvin/NBA-Simulator/README.md

 # NBA-Simulator
 Inspired from Ken Jee's own NBA Simulator, scrapes NBA team data from Basketball Reference.

-This was supposed to be only for personal use but could probably bring some value to gamblers as well.
+This was supposed to be only for personal use but could probably bring some value to gamblers to have analytics as well.

 ## Usage
 ```python